robwillup/mithrandir/docs/ComputerScience/README.md

 > -- Wikipedia

-And according to SICP, Computer Science is neither about computers not a `science`.
+And according to SICP, Computer Science is neither about computers nor a `science`.
 Computer is the subject of Electrical Engineering.
 And science usually involves research and discoveries.
 The study we call computer science is actually